PerfumedGoose82/create-a-minecraft-server-script/README.md

-# Start a Minecraft server on macOS or Linux without port forwarding
+# Start a Minecraft server on macOS, Linux or Windows without port forwarding

 This script will start a minecraft server on Linux or macOS, and is pretty self explanitory.

-Windows support coming in next release.

 # How to start making the minecraft server